Hull UK City of Culture 2017

 Hull UK City of Culture 2017 was a designation given to the city of Kingston upon Hull, England, between 1 January 2017 and 31 December 2020 by the Department for Digital, Culture, Media and Sport (DCMS).
-The designation means that Hull gains access to funding to improve its infrastructure and arts facilities, and will host a series of events celebrating local culture.
+The designation meant that Hull gained access to funding to improve its infrastructure and arts facilities, and to host a series of events celebrating local culture.
 Hull was selected in 2013 to become the second UK City of Culture since the initiative began in 2013, succeeding Derry.

 Background

 UK City of Culture is an event held once every four years, highlighting one location in the UK and promoting arts and culture as a means of celebration and regeneration.
 The aim of the initiative, which is administered by the Department for Culture, Media and Sport, is to "build on the success of Liverpool's year as European Capital of Culture 2008, which had significant social and economic benefits for the area".
 The inaugural holder of the award was Derry in 2013 to 2017.